CVUA-RRW/FooDMe/docs/userguide/overview.md

 #### BLAST search and filtering

-The representative sequences for each clusters are compaired to a user provided nucleotide database using Basic Local Alignment Strategy (BLAST) and references satisfying specified similiraty critera are recovered.
+The representative sequences for each cluster are compaired to a user-provided nucleotide database using Basic Local Alignment Search (BLAST) and references satisfying specified similiraty critera are recovered.

 In most cases, only part of the database is relevant for each application.
 For this puprose it is